tdegeus/GooseEYE/docs/examples/python/readme.rst

 Example
 -------

 This result is based on a simple, periodic, image comprising circular white inclusions embedded in a black background.
-The top row shows the image and the results for the binary image: from left to right: the image, the 2-point probability :math:`S_2` in two-dimensions, and a cross-section of this result in the middle of the region-of-interest along the horizontal axis.
-The same image and results are shown on the bottom row for a gray scale image, for which noise is added and the background and the islands are made gray.
+The top row shows the image and the results for the binary image: from left to right: the image, the 2-point probability :math:`S_2` in two dimensions, and a cross-section of this result in the middle of the region-of-interest along the horizontal axis.
+The same image and results are shown on the bottom row for a greyscale image, for which noise is added and the background and the islands are made grey.

 .. image:: S2.svg
   :width: 700px

-This example is based on the following code (the code used for the plotting is included in the download, whereby the matplotlib-style can be found on `GitHub <https://github.com/tdegeus/pyplot_ext>`_).
+This example is based on the following code (the code used for the plotting is included in the download, whereby the matplotlib-style can be installed by installing `goosempl <http://goosempl.geus.me>`_ (for example using ``pip install goosempl``).

-[:download:`source: S2.py <S2.py>`]
+[:download:`S2.py <S2.py>`]

 .. literalinclude:: S2.py
    :language: python